 Once a drug candidate is identified for development, it enters the preclinical testing stage.
 Preclinical tests include laboratory evaluations of drug candidate chemistry, toxicity and formulation, as well as animal studies.
 Prior to beginning human clinical trials, an IND sponsor must submit an IND to the FDA, which includes submitting the results of the preclinical tests, together with manufacturing information and analytical data.
 Some preclinical or nonclinical testing may continue even after the IND is submitted.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, raises concerns or questions about the conduct of the trial.
-In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
-Even after the 30-day time period, the FDA may impose a clinical hold on ongoing clinical trials.
-If the FDA imposes a clinical hold, clinical trials cannot commence or recommence without FDA authorization and then only under terms authorized by the FDA.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trials cannot commence or recommence without FDA authorization and then only under terms authorized by the FDA.
 The IND application process may be extremely costly and substantially delay the development of our drug candidates for certain indications.
 Moreover, positive results of preclinical tests will not necessarily indicate positive results in subsequent clinical trials in humans.
 The FDA may require additional animal testing after an initial IND application is approved and prior to Phase III trials.